prezschaefer/cicici/docs/publications.md

 # Publications

-Tomes and workers by Carric that have been published across the world, some popular, some not.
+Tomes and works by Carric that have been published across the world, some popular, some not.

 ## Table of Contents